 Below is an example of a Canadian (800+ fill power) goose down king size quilt’s ideal fill weight for each season:

 What is TOG?

 TOG stands for Thermal Overall Grade.
 This is the measurement of the quilt’s ability to retain and trap heat.
 The higher the TOG value, the warmer you will be under your quilt.
 However, when searching for the perfect quilt, it’s important to keep in mind that TOG does not measure the quality of the quilt nor the weight of the quilt.

 Generally, the higher the fill weight, the warmer the quilt.

 Below are TOG value examples to help you choose the best quilt for your needs:

 Which Quilts are the warmest?

-  If you suffer from allergies, we’d highly recommend the Organic Mulberry Silk, Australian Wool, and

-  Down Quilts.
-These Quilts are made from the highest quality natural products, and have undergone a

-  thorough process of examination to ensure that all impurities are removed.
-They are well-known

-  throughout the bedding industry to be hypoallergenic and perfect for those who are a little

-  sensitive.
-Sleeping with either Organic Mulberry Silk, Australian Wool or Down quilt will enahnce

-  your sleep experience, leaving you to wake up fresh, healthy, and well-rested.
+If you suffer from allergies, we’d highly recommend organic mulberry silk, Australian wool and down quilts.
+These quilts are made from the highest quality natural products and have undergone a thorough process of examination to ensure all impurities are removed.
+They are well-known throughout the bedding industry to be hypoallergenic and perfect for those who are a little sensitive.
+Sleeping with organic mulberry silk, Australian wool or down quilt will enhance your sleep experience, so you wake up fresh, healthy and well-rested.

 Care instructions for Quilts

-  With normal use and regular care, a good quality Quilt should ideally last for more than 5 years.
-To

-  prolong the lifespan of your Quilt, you should shake it on a daily basis to ensure the filling

-  remains evenly distributed.
-We always recommend carefully following the washing instructions as some

-  Quilts may specify ‘Dry clean Only’, some may allow machine wash, and others may only be ‘hand wash
+With normal use and regular care, a good quality quilt should ideally last for more than five years.
+To prolong the lifespan of your quilt, you should shake it on a daily basis so the filling remains evenly distributed.
+We always recommend carefully following the washing instructions as some quilts may specify ‘dry clean only’, some may allow machine wash, and others may only be ‘hand wash only’.

-  only’.